Argatrus/GUI-Text-Based-RPG/readme.md

-My personal project for a 80s to 90s style RPG with a more modern design...
-Probably sci fi... :)
+My personal project for a classic CRPG with a modern design.
+Story and setting not decided yet.
+Most probably a Sci-fi story.